What Is An Electronic Cigarette?

 There are different types of coil and wicking material available with the most popular combination being kanthal wire and cotton wicking.

-Available for each of the tanks sold on TECC, there are a variety of atomizer coil resistance available to vapers.
+Available for each of the tanks sold at The Electronic Cigarette Company, there are a variety of atomizer coil resistance available to vapers.

 But why does the resistance of your coil matter?
 In the simplest terms the lower the resistance the more power it needs, but will provide more throat hit and vapour.